algermissen/hawkc/README.md

 hawkc is usable on the server side but is lacking the following features:

-- payload validation
+- Payload validation
-- verificatin of the WWW-Authenticate tsm parameter (timestamp signature)
+- Verificatin of the WWW-Authenticate tsm parameter (timestamp signature)
 - Server-Authorization header support
 - SNTP support
 - Incompatible with the original Hawk implementation when ext data contains double quotes (hawkc keeps the escape chars in the base string).
 Will be fixed.